EANorwayService/EA-Groups-CRM/README.md

 ![Plan new meeting](images/addMeeting.png)

 If you already have existing meeting notes choose "Add old meeting".
 Add the date and url to your existing meeting notes.
-If you choose "plan new meeting" meeting notes are created automatically from the meeting notes template and added to the candidate folder.
+If you choose "plan new meeting", meeting notes are created automatically from the meeting notes template and added to the candidate folder.
 To replace the meeting notes template see instructions in the [faq](#faq).
 Information about meeting will be added to the hidden sheet "Meetings Historical Data".
 ### Add actionables to meeting notes
-If your meeting notes have a table code will assume that the last table in notes is actionables.
+If your meeting notes have a table, the code will assume that the last table in notes is actionables.
 This is how it looks in exisitng template: <br/>
 ![Actionables in meeting notes](images/actionablesMeetingNotes.png) <br/>
 Actionables from previous meeting will be added to the candidate sheet and to the notes of the upcoming meeting (added on the day of the upcoming meeting).

 ### Set candidates as active/inactive
 To set a candidate as inactive change the variable in the candidate sheet.
 ![Varibale active inactive in the candidate sheet](images/statusActiveInactive.png) <br/>
-Cange status of candidate <br/>
+Change status of candidate <br/>
 ![Choose active or inactive](images/activeInactive.png) <br/>
-When system now is updated the sheet of the candidate will be hidden.
-When a candidate is inactive their information will not be counted in dashboard, only their meetings are still counted.
+When system is updated, the sheet of the candidate will be hidden.
+When a candidate is inactive their information will not be counted in Dashboard, only their meetings are still counted.
 To set a candidate back to active unhide the sheet and set the candidate back to active.
 If you only unhide the sheet the sheet will be hidden again when system updates.

 ### Update system